Mudlet/Mudlet/README.md

 ## And many other things…

-Such as package creation / sharing, 3D mapper, and a 100% moddable UI.
-You’re welcome to suggest new ideas, too!
+Such as package creation / sharing, 3D mapper, and a moddable UI.
+You’re welcome to suggest new ideas and contribute code, too!

 ## Compiling

-Please see the [compiling page](https://wiki.mudlet.org/w/Compiling_Mudlet) on how to compile Mudlet on all platforms: Windows, macOS, and Linux OS.
+Please see the [compiling page](https://wiki.mudlet.org/w/Compiling_Mudlet) on how to compile Mudlet on multiple platforms: Windows, macOS, and Linux OS.